informatics-isi-edu/iobox/docs/bags.md

     Bagging-Date  Date (YYYY-MM-DD) that the content was prepared for delivery.

     Internal-Sender-Identifier  An alternate sender-specific identifier for the content and/or bag.
-This value should be a GUID in URI format
+This value should be a GUID in URI format.
+The name does not have to be resolvable.

+`
+COMMENT: The Internal-Sender-Identifer should be modeled after the URI-A specification in the OAI specfication.
+WHen the bag is holding and OAI aggregate, the Internal-Sender-Identifier should be the URI-A.

+> A URI-A MUST be a protocol-based URI.
+However, an Aggregation is a conceptual construct, and thus it does not have a Representation.
+In contrast, a Resource Map that asserts the Aggregation does have a Representation in which  that assertion is made available to clients and agents.
+The Cool URIs for the Semantic Web guidlines are adopted to support discovery of the HTTP URI of the asserting Resource Map given the HTTP URI of an Aggregation.
+Details about the mechanisms of access are described in ORE User Guide - HTTP Implementation.
+`

 In addition, *Beanbag* packages should include the following bag metadata.